John Diehl (politician)

-John J. Diehl, Jr. (born August 28, 1965) is an American attorney and a Republican former member of the Missouri House of Representatives.
+John J. Diehl Jr. (born August 28, 1965) is an American attorney and a Republican former member of the Missouri House of Representatives.
 Diehl was elected Speaker of the Missouri House of Representatives in 2013 and took office in January 2015.
 Diehl resigned on May 14, 2015 after a scandal came to light regarding inappropriate messages exchanged with an intern.
-In 2025, Diehl pleaded guilty to federal wire fraud charges for defrauding the government in $379,000 in pandemic relief funds.
-He is scheduled to be sentenced on December 19, 2025.
+In 2025, Diehl pleaded guilty to federal wire fraud charges for defrauding the government in $379,000 in COVID-19 pandemic relief funds.
+He was sentenced to 21 months in prison.

 Early life and political career

 Diehl graduated from De Smet Jesuit High School in Creve Coeur in 1983.
 He graduated from the University of Missouri in 1987 with a degree in political science.
 He received a J.D. degree from St. Louis University in 1991.
 Diehl is married, has three sons, and attends Our Lady of the Pillar parish in Creve Coeur.

 Diehl was named Town and Country and Frontenac Chamber of Commerce's 2006 businessman of the year and was on the Town and Country and Frontenac Chamber of Commerce executive committee from 2004 to 2007.
 He has been chairman of the St. Louis County Board of Election Commissioners, chairman of the Town and Country Police Commission, chairman of Town and Country Conservation Commission, a member of the Town and Country Architectural Review Board, chairman of the Town and Country Longview House Renovation Committee, on the Governor's Advisory Council on DWI, Town and Country ombudsman to the West County EMS and Fire Protection District, and a member of the International Association of Clerks, Recorders, Election Officials and Treasurers Election Center.
 He was also a member of the Town and Country Board of Aldermen from the first ward.
 He was in that position from 2003 to 2005 and he served as president of the board from 2004 to 2005.